-Energy and Business
+Energy & Business

 There are a number of strategies that businesses can adopt to work towards reduced energy emissions.
-For instance, by preparing an Energy Management Policy, you can make your business more energy aware and thereby save energy.
+For example, by preparing an Energy Management Policy, you can make your business more energy aware and thereby save energy.
 Your business can also save energy by concentrating on:

 Air Conditioning